alibaba/EasyCV/docs/source/tutorials/mmdet_models_usage_guide.md

-# Use mmdet's models in EasyCV
+# Use mmdetection's models in EasyCV

+For details of mmdetection, please refer to :https://github.com/open-mmlab/mmdetection

 **We only support mmdet's models and do not support other series in mmlab and other modules such as transforms, dataset api, etc. are not supported either.**